Maximum Mean Discrepancy for Generalization in the Presence of Distribution and Missingness Shift: Experiments

 We also examined if the masks learned for the month feature in the Bike Sharing dataset meet our expectation.
 As we can see from Figure~\ref{fig:bk_masked_vs_raw}, the maskers learn to leave more of March 2011 data in while masking out data from other months more, which matches with our expectation, as March is the only common month in both training and test data.
 Note that the maskers try to match the joint distribution of all features, not just the marginal distribution of months.

 The results on the two real world datasets are consistent with our findings in synthetic data.
-We also tested our methods on more unstructured data like MNIST to show they also work on complex image data.
+We also tested our methods on more unstructured data like MNIST to show they also work on image data.
 In the case where occlusion is correlated with features/labels on image data, MMD Mask and MMD Hybrid can work more efficiently compared to random data augmentation to learn the correct masks to use on the train images.
-Due to space limits, we leave the experiment details and results in Appendix~\ref{mnist}.
+For more details of the experiments and corresponding results, please see Appendix~\ref{mnist}.